thisisrandy/catan-randomizer/README.md

 ### Everything, Everywhere, All at Once

-The "Possible Conbinations" sections of both the [Seafarers](https://www.catan.com/seafarers) and [Explorers & Pirates](https://www.catan.com/explorers-pirates) pages claim, "In the [Seafarers and Explorers & Pirates] expansions, the ways of using ships and
+The "Possible Combinations" section of both the [Seafarers](https://www.catan.com/seafarers) and [Explorers & Pirates](https://www.catan.com/explorers-pirates) pages claim, "In the [Seafarers and Explorers & Pirates] expansions, the ways of using ships and